sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 `

-This is the backend to k8s for cluster. local and reverse domains.
+This is the backend to k8s for cluster. local and reverse domains.:

 `proxy . /etc/resolv.conf`